nuremics/nuremics-labs/README.md

 Ready to go beyond the demo?

-Head over to the **NUREMICS** website to unlock the full potential of the framework and start building your own scientific software applications.
+Head over to the **NUREMICS** website to fully explore the framework and start building your own scientific software applications.

 🔗 [nuremics.github.io](https://nuremics.github.io/)